Suva Fiji Temple

 The Suva Fiji Temple is the 91st operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The intent to build the temple was announced on April 5, 1998, by church president Gordon B. Hinckley during the church's general conference.
+The intent to build the temple was announced on 5 April 1998, by church president Gordon B. Hinckley during the church's general conference.
 The temple is the first to be built in Fiji.

 This temple was designed by Conway Beg of Architects Pacific, using a traditional temple design.
-A groundbreaking ceremony, to signify the beginning of construction, was held on May 8, 1999, with Earl M. Monson, a church general authority, presiding.
+A groundbreaking ceremony, to signify the beginning of construction, was held on 8 May 1999, with Earl M. Monson, a church general authority, presiding.

 History

 The church's first missionaries visited Fiji in 1953.
-The church's first recorded meeting was held July 25, 1954, in the Matanisiga Hall in Toorak, Suva.
+The church's first recorded meeting was held on 25 July 1954, in the Matanisiga Hall in Toorak, Suva.
 After visiting the island in 1955, church president David O. McKay, opened its first branch in Fiji, calling missionaries to increase outreach to Fijians and Indians.
 In 1975, the church's Fiji Technical College was opened.
 The Suva Fiji Stake, the country's first, was organized 12 June 1983, with Inosi Naga as president.
 Stakes were later created in Viti Levu and districts in Vanua Levu and Taveuni as membership grew.
-The number of congregations increased from 19 t0 41 in the 1990s.
+The number of congregations increased from 19 to 41 in the 1990s.

-On April 5, 1998, church president Gordon B. Hinckley announced that a temple would be built in Fiji.
-The site in Suva was announced on May 7, 1998.
+On 5 April 1998, church president Gordon B. Hinckley announced that a temple would be built in Fiji.
+The site in Suva was announced on 7 May 1998.

-A groundbreaking ceremony were held for the temple on May 8, 1999.
+A groundbreaking ceremony were held for the temple on 8 May 1999.
 Earl M. Monson, a member of the Second Quorum of the Seventy, presided at the ceremony.
 The site chosen for the temple was 4.7 acre, with the Pacific Ocean visible from three sides of the property on one of the tallest hills in the area, and just minutes from downtown Suva.
 The exterior of the temple is finished with Snow-white granite from Campolonghi, Italy and the grounds are beautifully landscaped.